 When you’re on the market:

 PEEPING TOM, AND MARY, AND JANE: Don’t be alarmed if someone is parked in front of your home or drives by several times.
 It means they are thinking about buying it!
-If they are peering over the fence or walking in your yard, it’s fine to step outside and suggest they contact an agent to arrange a private showing.
+If they are peering over the fence or walking in your yard, it’s fine to step outside and suggest they contact an agent to arrange a private showing of any of the Arbors Homes for Sale.
 They should respect your space, and it’s OK to let them know that is your expectation.
 Luckily, most people are respectful.

 NOTICE: Most of the time you will have at least an hour’s notice before someone comes to see the house.
 But you may occasionally get last minute requests to show the home.
 Murphy’s law ensures that someone will want to come… now… as soon as you have declared your day is done, changed into your PJs and settled on the couch to start watching a movie.
 It is always up to you to accept or decline appointment requests.